nilearn/nilearn/doc/glm/second_level_model.rst

 Fitting a second level model
 ============================

 As with first level models, a design matrix needs to be defined before fitting a second level model.
-Again, similar to first level models, Nilearn provides a function :func:`nilearn.stats.second_level_model.make_second_level_design_matrix` for this purpose.
+Again, similar to first level models, Nilearn provides a function :func:`nilearn.glm.second_level_model.make_second_level_design_matrix` for this purpose.
 Once the design matrix has been setup, it can be visualized using the same function as before, :func:`nilearn.reporting.plot_design_matrix`.

-To fit the second level model, the tools to use are within the class  :class:`nilearn.stats.second_level_model.SecondLevelModel`.
-Specifically, the function that fits the model is :func:`nilearn.stats.second_level_model.SecondLevelModel.fit`.
+To fit the second level model, the tools to use are within the class  :class:`nilearn.glm.second_level_model.SecondLevelModel`.
+Specifically, the function that fits the model is :func:`nilearn.glm.second_level_model.SecondLevelModel.fit`.

 Some examples to get you going with second level models are provided below::
   * General design matrix setup: :ref:`sphx_glr_auto_examples_05_glm_second_level_models_plot_second_level_design_matrix.py`